 If you prepared just the meatballs ahead of time, make the sauce as directed, add meatballs to the sauce, and cook until meatballs are hot throughout.

-To freeze the meatballs, prepare them as instructed in the recipe and lay out cooked meatballs on the cutting board covered with parchment paper.
+To freeze the meatballs, prepare them as instructed in the recipe and lay the cooked meatballs on a cutting board covered with parchment paper.
 Once they are cooled to room temperature, place the cutting board in the freezer for 1-2 hours.
 (Set a timer!)

 Ingredients